Spring 2018 Fellowship Opportunities

 The purpose of the Magi Project is to foster a respectful conversation among scientists, humanists, and religious communities about reality and the cosmos.
 It offers seminars, workshops, lectures, and special events on science and religion.
 The Perry-Fox Fellow will work with Dr. Marisa March, a Penn astrophysicist who is the Magi director, to develop and evaluate all aspects of the project.

-The Fellow will work on a variety of tasks including: analyzing participant survey data from this past summer’s first Magi Summer Seminar; interviewing and engaging with past seminar participants to plan future inter-collegiate seminars; developing strategies for collecting data and assessing the outcome of future seminars to evaluate the impact of the Magi Project; updating the Magi Project’s web presence and social media platforms; and editing Magi lecture video coverage and determining the best strategy for showcasing them.
+The Fellow will work on a variety of tasks including: interviewing and engaging with past seminar participants to plan future inter-collegiate seminars; developing strategies for collecting data and assessing the outcome of future seminars to evaluate the impact of the Magi Project; updating the Magi Project’s web presence and social media platforms; editing Magi lecture videos and determining the best strategy for showcasing the videos; and helping faculty and staff develop a seminar on science and the cosmos in recent films.